knpuniversity/symfony4/knpu/ep2-fundamentals/command-fun.md

 php bin/console article:stats --help
 ```

-You can add `--help` to *any* command to get all the info about it - like the
+Actually, you can add `--help` to *any* command to get all the info about it - like
-description, arguments and options... including a bunch of options that are built
+the description, arguments and options... including a bunch of options that apply
-in to all commands.
+to *all* commands.

 ## Customizing our Command

 Ok, so the `configure()` method is where we set things up.
 But `execute()` is where
 the magic happens.
-We can do *whatever* we want down here!
+We can do *whatever* we want here!

 To get the argument value, update the `getArgument()` call to `slug` and rename
 the variable too.
-Let's just invent some article "data" - give this array a `slug`
+Let's just invent some article "data": give this array a `slug`
-key and, how about, `hearts` set to a random number between 10 and 100 for now.
+key and, how about, `hearts` set to a random number between 10 and 100.

 Clear out the rest of the code, and then add a `switch` statement on
 `$input->getOption('format')`.
 Here's the plan: we're going to support two different